-As of March 31, 2018, we had cash, cash equivalents and marketable securities totaling \$89.1 million.
-We invest our cash in money market funds, commercial paper and corporate bonds, with the primary objectives to preserve principal, provide liquidity and maximize income without significantly increasing risk.
+As of September 30, 2018, we had cash, cash equivalents and marketable securities totaling \$127.8 million and outstanding debt of \$20.5 million.
+We invest our cash in money market funds, commercial paper, corporate bonds and U.S. government securities, with the primary objectives to preserve principal, provide liquidity and maximize income without significantly increasing risk.

 Since our inception in November 2005, we have not generated any revenue and have incurred recurring net losses.
-As of March 31, 2018, we had an accumulated deficit of \$305.5 million.
+As of September 30, 2018, we had an accumulated deficit of \$336.4 million.
 Prior to our IPO in June 2014, we funded our operations primarily through sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes and a loan security agreement.
 From our inception through our IPO in June 2014, we received gross proceeds of \$104.0 million from such transactions.
-During June 2014, we completed our IPO with net proceeds of \$102.7 million after deducting underwriting discounts and commissions paid by us.
+In June 2014, we completed our IPO with net proceeds of \$102.7 million after deducting underwriting discounts and commissions paid by us.
 We also incurred offering costs of \$2.5 million related to the IPO.
 In January 2015, we completed a follow-on offering of our common stock, which resulted in the sale of 3,942,200 shares at a price of \$35.00 per share.
-We received net proceeds from the follow-on offering of \$130.0 million based upon the price of \$35.00 per share and after deducting underwriting discounts and commissions paid by us.
-We also incurred offering costs of \$0.5 million related to the follow-on offering.
+We received net proceeds from the follow-on offering costs of \$130.0 million based upon the price of \$35.00 per share and after deducting underwriting discounts and commissions paid by us.
+We also incurred offering.
+On July 2, 2018, we completed a public offering of our common stock, which resulted to the follow-on offering of our common stock, which resulting in net proceeds of approximately \$64.6 million after deducting underwriting discounts and commissions, as well as offering costs paid by us.

-As of December 31, 2017, we had fully repaid all outstanding amounts due the 2014 Credit Facility, which we had entered into in March 2014.
+As of December 31, 2017, we had fully repaid all outstanding amounts due under the 2014 Credit Facility, which we had entered into in March 2014.